Asbestos cement slate and shingles

 Description

-Moulded AC used as roof tiling, on gable ends and exterior cladding.
+Moulded AC used as roof tiling (slates and shingles), on gable ends and exterior cladding.
 Around 4mm thickness.

 Some produced in a range of colours: natural (AC), light grey, brown, charcoal grey.
 Fibrolite marketing from 1920s has colour range as …pleasing shades of red, russet, blue-black and light grey.